ShuyaYuu/atk-stock-management-system/atk-stock-management-system/README.txt

 # ATK Stock Management System (Google Apps Script)

+# Use Case
+Used internally to manage ATK stock and streamline request processes in daily operations.

 ## Description
 Web-based form to handle ATK (office supplies) requests using Google Apps Script.